IRS Tax Tip 2017-18, February 22, 2017

 - Capital Assets.
 Capital assets include property such as a home or a car.
 It also includes investment property, like stocks and bonds.

 - Gains and Losses.
 A capital gain or loss is the difference between the basis and the amount the seller gets when they sell an asset.
 The basis is usually what the seller paid for the asset.
-For details about inherited property, see IRS Publication 544, IRS Publication 550 and IRS Publication 551.
+For details about inherited property, see IRS Publication 544, Publication 550 and Publication 551.

 - Net Investment Income Tax.
 Taxpayers must include all capital gains in their income.
 Capital gains may be subject to the Net Investment Income Tax if the taxpayer’s income is above certain amounts.
 The rate of this tax is 3.8 percent.
 For details, visit IRS.gov.